Curious about cohousing? Join us at The Commons, on the 10th of every month

 eNews

-Our twice-monthly eNewsletter keeps everyone up to date on cohousing happenings.
+Our monthly eNewsletter keeps everyone up to date on cohousing happenings.
 In addition to inspirational articles, we share upcoming events, homes for sale and updates on the movement of cohousing.
 Sign up to receive the eNews by clicking here

 Recent Blogs